Andiweli/ZGloom-Android/README.md

 - modernized renderer and visual tweaks
 - support for multiple Gloom-based games and selected mods
 - console-style controls and TV-friendly presentation

-If you are interested in testing or contributing, feel free to open an issue or pull request.